marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 <br />

-By the time `initialize` is called, the data from the sources above have been merged and are available on `this.state`.
+By the time `setup` is called, the data from the sources above have been merged and are available on `this.state`.
 While in this method, `this.state` can by set directly.
 Ultimately, whatever the state is at the end of this method, will be the initial state of the component.
 Keep in mind that assignments to `this.state` extend the existing object, they do not replace it.

 :::info